AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 compiler.
 There's no guarantee that the compiler will actually suppress any of the checks because the compiler may not be able to do so |mdash| typically because the hardware happens to do it.
-For example, if the machine traps on any access via address zero, requesting the removal of null-access value checks in the generated code won't prevent them from happening.
+For example, if the machine traps on any access via address zero, requesting the removal of null access value checks in the generated code won't prevent the checks from happening.

 It is important to differentiate between required and redundant checks.
 Let's consider the following example in C: